fpanico/example/readme.txt

-hello this is my first file
+ this is another hello for second commit